Victorian Turkish baths, Dublin, Lincoln Place: Operations and trading

-Initially very successful, the baths served 90 bathers a day for the first 4 years of operation.
+Initially trading was very successful; it has been calculated that the baths served 90 bathers a day during their first 4 years of operation.

 There was an adjoining restaurant on the western corner of the building which was leased out to a succession of proprietors and was originally known as the Café de Paris, the first documented French restaurant in Dublin.

 The bath attendants wore red dressing gowns and Turkish slippers, and served coffee and a chibouk to patrons relaxing after their bath.

 Dr Barter left the business by 1867, and later opened Victorian Turkish baths known as The Hammam on Sackville Street on 17 March 1869.
 The baths at Lincoln Place were subsequently refurbished in 1867, and again in 1875 in two phases.
 The works in 1875 saw the installation of modern showers and a plunge bath.
-With competition from The Hammam and new baths on St Stephen's Green, the baths went into liquidation in 1880 and were offered for sale by tender.
+With competition from The Hammam and new baths on St Stephen's Green, the Lincoln Place baths went into liquidation in 1880 and were offered for sale by tender.
 They were purchased by the owners of the St Stephen's Green baths, Millar and Jury, and were modernised further.

-John Curran is recorded as manager of the baths in Bray and later at Lincoln Place prior to his death in 1886.
+John Curran, previously Dr Barter's manager at Bray, moved to Lincoln Place in 1881 where he was manager until his death in 1886.

-After a series of events including a court case for negligence, Millar and Jury sold the baths in 1900.
+After a series of events including an 1881 court case for negligence, Millar and Jury sold the baths in 1900.

 Closure and demolition

-After the bathing establishment closed, the building was used for a number of commercial purposes before it was demolished in 1970.
+After the bathing establishment closed, the building was used for a number of commercial purposes before being demolished in 1970.